kenkangxgwe/Matypetica/README.md

 Although multiple paradigms are supported in Wolfram Language, we prefer to make our data immutable, by this meaning, we need to construct a new instance in order to change the value in the field.
-We may simply archieve this by using `ReplaceKey`.
+We may simply achieve this by using `ReplaceKey`.

 ```Mathematica